Drive to the Sahyadris

 After returning from the trek, we quickly packed up and commenced our drive to Kotagiri at 1400 Hrs.
 While driving, we also called up Aggal Sir and requested him to book a room for us.

 Nevertheless we continued our drive, but by the time we crossed over to Tamil Nadu, sunlight had faded away and soon it became a nightmare to drive on the ghat roads with no road reflectors, blind curves every few minutes and no roadside protective railings between us and the deep valleys.
 To add to the woes, the road was randomly dug out for repairs with no warning signs.
-While years of driving in the Himalayas had made us resilient to such things, we were still a little worried as there was no other vehicle on the road and in pitch darkness could have driven straight into the valley missing out on a curve.
+While years of driving in the Himalayas had made us resilient to such things, we were still a little worried as there was no other vehicle on the road and we were driving in pitch darkness with nothing to warn us on the next curve.

 We somehow managed to cover the rest of the ghat roads and driving became easy as we neared Ooty with more vehicles on the road giving us a directional sense and more visibility on the curves.

 We finally reached Kotagiri by 2130 Hrs and were really happy that Aggal Sir had booked a very comfortable room for us in a beautiful vintage bungalow.